sasa1977/erlangelist/site/articles/sequences.md

 ![Sequential walk benchmark (logscale)](/images/seq_walk_log.png)

 Up to 10k elements, a full sequential map traversal will run in less than one millisecond.
 This is still slower than other data structures, but it might suffice in many cases.
+It's also worth noting that maps can be iterated much faster using [:maps.iterator](https://erlang.org/doc/man/maps.html#iterator-1) and [:maps.next](https://erlang.org/doc/man/maps.html#next-1).
+Such iteration is as fast as array iteration, but it's not ordered, and is therefore not included in this benchmark.

 ## Random-access reads